 Judgment is also applied in determining whether deferred tax assets will be realized in full or in part.
 When we consider it to be more likely than not that all or some portion of a deferred tax asset will not be realized, a valuation allowance is established for the amount of the deferred tax asset that is estimated not to be realizable.
-As of March 31, 2004, we had established valuation allowances against certain deferred tax assets, primarily related to state and foreign, capital and net operating loss carryovers.
+As of June 30, 2004, we had established valuation allowances against certain deferred tax assets, primarily related to state and foreign, capital and net operating loss carryovers.
 We have not established valuation allowances against other deferred tax assets based upon expected future taxable income and/or tax strategies planned to mitigate the risk of impairment of these assets.
 Accordingly, changes in facts or circumstances affecting the likelihood of realizing a deferred tax asset could result in the need to record additional valuation allowances.

 Goodwill.
-We adopted SFAS No. 142, "Goodwill and Other Intangible Assets" on January 1, 2002.
-Under this standard, goodwill and other intangible assets that are deemed to have an indefinite life are no longer amortized.
+Goodwill and other intangible assets that are deemed to have an indefinite life are no longer amortized.
 However, these indefinite life assets are tested for impairment on an annual basis, and otherwise when indicators of impairment are determined to exist, by applying a fair value based test.
 The process of evaluating the potential impairment of goodwill is highly subjective and requires significant judgments at many points during the analysis.
 In testing for potential impairment, the estimated fair value of the reporting unit, as determined based upon cash flow forecasts, is compared to the book value of the reporting unit.
 The key assumptions in estimating these cash flows include future production volumes and pricing of commodity products and future estimates of expenses to be incurred.
 Our assumptions regarding pricing are based upon the average pricing over the commodity cycle (generally five years) due to the inherent volatility of commodity product pricing.
-These prices are estimated from information gathered from industry research firms, research reports published by investment analysts and other published forecasts.
+These prices are estimated from information gathered from industry research reports published by investment analysts and other published forecasts.
 Our estimates of expenses are based upon our long-range internal planning models and our expectation that we will continue to reduce product costs that will offset inflationary impacts.